reidspreiter/coderank/README.md

 Once these fields are supplied, Coderank clones your repository, adds local data to the repository, pushes the changes to GitHub, and deletes all local files and backups if succesful.

-Coderank does not save username or PAT credentials for security reasons.
-However, repository and branch names are saved for convenience.
+By default, Coderank does not save username, PAT, repo, or branch name credentials.
+However, saving these via VS Code's extension secrets can be enabled with the `coderank.saveCredentials` configuration option.

 ## Creating a PAT